davidjoffe/dave_gnukem/README.md

 To open doors, find the correct color key, and press the action key on the 'lock' nearby the door(s).

 Power boots allow you to jump higher.
+The special molecule pickup gives you full health.

 # Ports